NordicWayInterchange/interchange/frontend/USERHELP.md

 In order to be able to publish messages on the node, a capability and a delivery have to be created.
 We'll start by adding a capability.

-You can create a new capability by clicking on the "Add capability" button in the capability tab, or by going to this
+You can create a new capability by clicking on the `Add capability` button in the capability tab, or by going to this
 page: [Add capability](https://napcore.npra.io/capabilities/new-user-capability).
 Click on `My capabilities`, `Add capability`